Handmade Guide to Community Interaction

 - Be aware of differences in English comprehension and culture.
 What you say may be misinterpreted by a more fluent or less fluent speaker, or someone from a different culture.
 Misunderstandings should be resolved with the help of a third party, preferably a staff member.

 The Handmade community will encourage participation of underrepresented groups.
 In order to promote diversity among the community, a Handmade community member shall not:

-- Sexualize or objectify other members, even if you think it’s a compliment.
+- Sexualize or objectify others, even if you think it's a compliment.